alt-cs-lab/pedagogical-vscode/docs/adding-debugger-support.md

 ```

 > The expression `parent.value.match(/@\d+$/)` matches "@[number]" at the end of the vaue ([regex101](https://regex101.com/r/atvlEW/1))

+> These strategies are called by listeners from Redux Toolkit.
+You can use the [listener API](https://redux-toolkit.js.org/api/createListenerMiddleware#listener-api) to interact with the store.

 There's another expression that determines if this new variable has any child variables it needs to recursively fetch.
 Since we're determining variable references by value and ID, I've modified this code to filter out variables whose value matches an existing ID.